black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 8
 Below the sport property, add a new property with a key named year and a number value of 1986.

+# Step 9
+Below the year property, add a new property with a key named isWorldCupWinner and a boolean value set to true.